mnek1t/Sport-Store_ASP_NET_CORE/step-4.md

 - Build project, run application and request http://localhost:5000/.
 All functionalities implemented in the previous step should work.

-- Create and add to `Controllers` folder a separate `AdminController` controller class for managing orders shipping and the product catalog
+- Create and add to `Controllers` folder a separate `AdminController` controller class for managing orders shipping and the product catalog.

 ```
 using Microsoft.AspNetCore.Mvc;